 As a result of his diverse experience, Dan is able to avoid the "tunnel vision" that often results from representing only one type of client.

-Dan is chair of the firm's litigation department and has nearly 40 years of experience representing a broad spectrum of clients in civil litigation matters.
+Dan is a partner in the firm's litigation department and has nearly 40 years of experience representing a broad spectrum of clients in civil litigation matters.
 He concentrates his practice in medical malpractice defense, personal injury defense, and estate and trust litigation.
 He also represents defendants and plaintiffs in general commercial litigation, including derivative and class action suits in the financial, real estate, and technology sectors.
 His clients have included hospitals, physicians, physician practices, automobile dealers, landlords, tenants, insurers, insurance brokers, employers, employees, contractors, suppliers, and owners of commercial real estate.

 As a result of his diverse experience, Dan is able to avoid the “tunnel vision” that often results from representing only one type of client.
 He is an advocate whose professionalism earns him the respect of his adversaries and has thus proven invaluable to his clients throughout his many years of practice.

 - A week-long medical malpractice trial that resulted in a defense verdict, after the jury deliberated for only one hour;